Scarification (botany): Common uses

 Because scarified seeds tend to germinate more often and in less time than unaltered seeds, scarification finds use not just in industry but on the small scale.
 In home gardens, for example, the seeds of plants which are otherwise difficult to grow from seed may be made viable through scarification.
 The thawing and freezing of water, fire and smoke and chemical reactions in nature are what allow seeds to germinate but the process can be sped up by using the various methods described thus far.
-The common objective is opening the testa and allow air and water into the seed.
+The common objective is opening the testa to allow air and water into the seed.
 In horticulture, scarification is often used to facilitate the controlled and uniform germination of seed lots.

 Research

-A paper was published by the New Zealand Journal of Experimental Agriculture and stated that the seeds they examined in their study germinated only 30% under the preferred conditions, yet when they were treated chemically with concentrated sulphuric acid or mechanically scarified, the germination rate increased to more than 80%.
+A paper was published in the New Zealand Journal of Experimental Agriculture in which the authors stated that the seeds they examined in their study germinated only 30% under the preferred conditions, yet when they were treated chemically with concentrated sulphuric acid or mechanically scarified, the germination rate increased to more than 80%.